Cardiff Greyhounds

-Cardiff Greyhounds was the greyhound racing operation held at Cardiff Arms Park in Cardiff from 1927-1977.
-It is not to be confused with the greyhound racing held from 1928-1937 at the White City Stadium, Cardiff.
+Cardiff Greyhounds was the greyhound racing operation held at Cardiff Arms Park in Cardiff from 1927 to 1977.
+It is not to be confused with the greyhound racing held from 1928 to 1937 at the White City Stadium, Cardiff.

 Origins and opening

 To assist with maintenance of the site, a greyhound track was built around the rugby pitch in 1927.
 The first meeting was held on 7 April 1928.

 Pre war history

 The Arms Park (Cardiff) Greyhound Racing Company Limited signed a 50-year lease in 1937, with Cardiff Athletic Club (the owners of the Arms Park) and having no rights to break the agreement or to review the rental until 50 years expired.

 The circumference of the track was a large 452 yards with long straights of 160 yards.
 An 'Outside Sumner' hare was used and race distances consisted of 300, 500, 525 and 700 yards.
 The kennel facilities were at nearby Cefn Mably in St Mellons and the leading event was the Glamorgan Cup held over 500 yards.